 Learn more about your REM Sleep Cycle, here.

-How do you Know That You’re Experiencing Sleep paralysis
+How Do You Know You’re Experiencing Sleep Paralysis?

 The symptoms of sleep paralysis include: